If you want to enroll in undergraduate classes on campus, but you aren't seeking a bachelor's degree, apply as an undergraduate nondegree student.

 It will take approximately two weeks for the university to process your application.

-- Recieve your Hawk ID and access to ISIS—Admitted students will receive a Hawk ID and password to use the university's online student services website, ISIS (Iowa Student Information Services).
+- Receive your Hawk ID and access to MyUI—Admitted students will receive a Hawk ID and password to use the university's online student services portal.

 - If you forget your Hawk ID, contact Admissions at 319-335-3847 weekdays 8 a.m. to 4:30 p.m.
 If you forget your password, request a Password Reset.

 - Prepare for class registration—Before you can register for classes, you must meet with an academic adviser, who will either give you a registration number or clear you for registration.
-Your Admissions Profile on ISIS will provide specific information about contacting your adviser.
+Your Admissions Profile in MyUI will provide specific information about contacting your adviser.

 - High school nondegree students are advised by the Academic Advising Center (AAC).
 Other nondegree students are advised by the AAC or an academic department.

-- You will register for classes online using ISIS.
-Your registration date and time will be displayed when you log in to ISIS.
+- You will register for classes online using MyUI.
+Your registration date and time will be displayed when you log in.